Ray Flores from ESPN Chicago to Visit Introduction to Radio Course

 His presentation addressed how institutions should simultaneously consider administrative, methodological, and learning outcome models when organizing and implementing assessment practices.
 Unique Courses Broaden Student Experience

-During J-term 2013, students explored Ireland, the "Museum Beat," social media for sports and smartphone photojournalism.
-In the spring, students had the chance to dig deeper into the entertainment beat by studying at Semester in LA: Journalism, based at Raleigh Studios in Los Angeles.
-In Chicago, students learned the latest journalistic applications in Data Visualization, taught by an expert from tribune.com and more about the business, sports, environmental, health, music and crime beats in advanced electives.
+During J-term 2014, students explored everywhere from Peru to Marin County, California to Chicago's neighborhoods.
+Summer will take fashion journalism students to Italy.
+This fall, meanwhile, students will have the chance to dig deeper into the entertainment beat by studying at Semester in LA: Journalism, based at Raleigh Studios in Los Angeles.
 AA+A Faculty Member, Ron Gresham, Wants His Students to "Get Good"!

 AA+A faculty member, Ron Gresham, fell in love with audio at the age of 12, took it on the road with the Orlando Magic and Chicago Bulls, and then settled down - sort of - to have a "a one on one, face to face, person to person relationship with his students."
 Reception Recognizes College’s First Honors Program Graduates